Recipe For Mini Mushroom and Walnut Roasts

-I have been experimenting with simple nut roast style dishes this year.
+I have been experimenting with this ‘Mini Mushroom and Walnut Roasts Recipe’ this year.
 Here’s one I made a few days ago that went down a treat, I’m planning to add it to the mix at Christmas and I hope you enjoy making it too.

 I used a food processor to make this dish but don’t worry if you don’t have one, you can use a knife to finely chop the ingredients and a rolling pin to crush the nuts.
 In the final stage of the recipe you will have a nutty mixture to bake in the oven.
 The more finely you chop the ingredients, or the more time they spend in the food processor, the smoother the texture will be.
 A typical Nut Roast has little chunks of nuts visible to the eye, very crunchy! whereas a smooth nut roast will end up feeling a bit like a falafel.
 Smooth and silky!